-The approved multifamily buildings do not include balconies.
+The proposed multifamily buildings do not include balconies.
 Given the subject site's proximity to US 50, noise generated from the surrounding roadway is a concern and might decrease the use of balconies.
 The noise study submitted with this DSP, dated March 29, 2024, indicates that "Building elevations facing away from US 50 are mostly exposed to noise impact in the range of 66-68 dBA Leq (daytime)" and "Most of the residential units directly facing US 50 at the affordable parcel will be impacted by future transportation-generated noise levels of 70-75 dBA Leq (daytime)."
-As such, the Planning Board approves this modification.
+As such, staff recommend approval of this modification.

-p.
+o.
 Signage, Standard 9: